 Iran calls on world to stand up to Trump, save nuclear deal

-The world should stand up to Washington's bullying behaviour, Iran's foreign minister was quoted as saying on Sunday by state media in a letter to counterparts, as the top diplomat intensifies efforts to save a nuclear deal after a U.S. exit.

-LONDON: The world should stand up to Washington's bullying behaviour, Iran's foreign minister was quoted as saying on Sunday by state media in a letter to counterparts, as the top diplomat intensifies efforts to save a nuclear deal after a U.S. exit.
+LONDON: The world should stand up to Washington's bullying behaviour, Iran's foreign minister was quoted as saying on Sunday (Jun 3) by state media in a letter to counterparts, as the top diplomat intensifies efforts to save a nuclear deal after a US exit.

 The remaining signatories of the deal - France, Germany, Britain, Russia and China - still see the international accord as the best chance of stopping Tehran developing a nuclear weapon and are trying to salvage it.